The principle of the data transfer over the OPC DA

 Further it is necessary to define, which data are needed to be transferred.
 There are two ways of doing this:

 A very convinient way of defining the data we want to communicate with is to use Data extension

-It is defined in data item of the PmData
+It is defined in data item of the PmaData

-page can be defined variables, which are configured similarly as for example for the PmData
+" tab can be defined variables, which are configured similarly as for example in the PmaData

 object.
 But for each item it is necessary to set moreover two fields required for the OPC communication.
 The fields are the ItemID

 items.
-These two fields represent the address of the variable on the OPC server.
-If the OPC server supports the OPC version 2, then the buttons (with 3 dots) for the selection of the fields should be functional at the enter points directly from the OPC server.
+These two fields represent the address of the variable in the OPC server.
+If the OPC server supports the OPC version 2, then the selection of the fields should be functional at the enter points directly from the OPC server (use the button with three dots).
 If it is not true, then it is necessary to enter the data manually.